Arul-/Restler6Application/README.md

 As you can see the model class has `@property` comments that links it to the database table structure we created earlier with a migration

-Lets add this new controller class and remove Home in `/routes/api.php`
+Let's add this new controller class and comment out Home in `/routes/api.php`

 ```php
 <?php